Vheos/Mods.Outward/README.md

 # Changelog:

 - **2.0.6**
-  - public release of DefEd update \o/
+  - public beta release of DefEd update\o/
   - *a lot* of undocumented changes :)

 <details>